Dive Deeper, Look Closer, and Engage with Masterworks of Art—Intertwined with Barrier-Free Interactives!

 From the Cleveland Museum of Art:

-Information Management and Technology Services: Jane Alexander (Chief Information Officer/project lead), Emily Hirsch (Project Manager), Tom Hood (Director of Technology Operations), Niki Krause (Director of Application Services), Andrea Bour (Collections Information Data Analyst), Allison Kennedy (Assistant Director of Support Services), David Shaw (Event Technology Manager), Michael St. Clair
+Digital Innovation and Technology Services: Jane Alexander (Chief Information Officer/Project Lead), Emily Hirsch (Project Manager), Tom Hood (Director of Technology Operations), Niki Krause (Director of Application Services), Andrea Bour (Collections Information Data Analyst), Allison Kennedy (Assistant Director of Support Services), David Shaw (Event Technology Manager), Michael St. Clair

 Collections: Mary Suzor (Director of Collections Management), Howard Agriesti (Chief Photographer), Jennifer Cicero (Art Movement Supervisor)